DJIBOUTI 2019 HUMAN RIGHTS REPORT

-There was limited progress on implementing the 2016 law establishing conditions for opposition party activities and financing.
-The AU noted that the financing part of the law had not been implemented for the legislative elections.
+There was no progress on implementing the 2016 law establishing conditions for opposition party activities and financing.
+The AU noted the financing part of the law had not been implemented for the legislative elections.

-As in previous years, the Ministry of Interior refused to recognize three opposition political parties, although they continued to operate: the Movement for Development and Liberty (MoDEL), the Movement for Democratic Renewal, and the Rally for Democratic Action and Ecological Development (RAADE).
+As in previous years, the Ministry of Interior refused to recognize two opposition political parties, although they continued to operate: MoDeL and the Rally for Democratic Action and Ecological Development.
 Members of those political parties were routinely arrested and detained for illegal political activity.

-Women held 18 of 65 seats in the National Assembly, and there were three women in the 23-member cabinet.
-The presidents of the Appeals Court and of the Tribunal of First Instance were both women.
+Women held 18 of 65 seats in the National Assembly and there were three women in the 23-member cabinet.
+The presidents of the Court of Appeals and of the Tribunal of First Instance were both women.
 Custom and traditional societal discrimination resulted in a secondary role for women in public life.

 Section 4.
 Corruption and Lack of Transparency in Government